FabioArnez/Fabio-Arnez-CV-Short/rendercv_output/Fabio_Arnez_CV.md

 - Sept 2016 – Aug 2018
 - Lugano, Switzerland
-- Signal processing, embedded machine learning for signal classification
+- Applied signal processing, embedded machine learning for signal classification
-- Embedded systems prototyping for wireless IoT applications (802.15.4, Bluetooth)
+- Developed and implemented embedded systems prototyping for wireless IoT applications (802.15.4, Bluetooth)

 ## Jalasoft, Unmanned Aerial Systems Researcher

 - May 2014 – May 2016
 - Cochabamba, Bolivia
-- Custom UAV building from scratch employing the PX4/Pixhawk autopilot
+- Built a custom UAV from scratch employing the PX4/Pixhawk autopilot
-- Computer vision tasks with an onboard computer in the UAV
+- Implemented computer vision tasks with an onboard computer in the UAV

 ## Universidad Privada Boliviana (UPB), Adjunct Researcher and Lecturer